oracle-livelabs/spatial-graph/spatial/run-spatial-queries-adb/run-spatial-queries-adb.md

 ## Task 1: Proximity queries

 Proximity relates to how close items are to each other.
-The two main Spatial proximity operators are
+The two main spatial proximity operators are

 * SDO\_WITH\_DISTANCE( ) returns items within a given distance of another item
 * SDO\_NN( ) returns the nearest items to another item.